luthfi-satria/digitalenvision/README.md

 # Installation Step

 1. Create new database in your MySQL platform
+2. Copy and rename **.env.example** file into **.env**
-2. Change **.env** file and set database connection
+3. Open **.env** file and set database connection
-3. Open your terminal and run the application
+4. Open your terminal and run the application

     > npm run start:dev

-4. Postman application then try to submit some endpoint
+5. Open Postman application then try to submit some endpoint